 In this scenario, the Commissioner would determine the new agreement is a subsale transaction and duty would remain chargeable on the original transaction in which Simon was the named purchaser.
-Duty would also be chargeable on the transaction in which Simon and Amanda were identified as joint purchasers.
+Duty would also be chargeable on the new transaction to the extent in which Amanda is identified as a joint purchaser.